La Colonia Formation: Description

 It is divided up into three distinct facies, the first is up to 16 m thick and consists of conglomerate, the second is by far the thickest at over 100 m, consists of siltstone and claystone, with interbeds of claystone/shale and sandstone, the third is less than 10 m thick and consists of clay, and probably represents a nearshore marine environment.

 The paleoflora was known for its aquatic components, Paleoazolla and Regnellidium.
 However, recent paleobotanical discoveries at the Cañadón del Irupé locality have revealed the presence of a more diverse range of plants associated with these water bodies, including pteridophytes, gymnosperms, and various angiosperms.
 Among these are fossil leaves and fruits assignable to Nelumbonaceae.

+During the Maastrichtian, Patagonia was flooded by the Transgression of the Kawas Sea.
+This would have likely rendered much of Patagonia, including the region represented by what is now the La Colonia Formation, scattered faunal Islands.